 No one can afford to be unaware of these responsibilities.
 If they are, they need to seek advice immediately.
 We understand the demands of the corporate world and the added pressure that an FCA investigation can bring.

 The FCA exists to protect the integrity of the markets.
-Rahman Ravelli is here to protect your interests.
+Rahman Ravelli's team of highly experienced lawyers is here to protect your interests.